Baldwin Elementary School

-The one-to-one relationship with a mentor can help a student face challenges such as poor academic performance, poor decision making skills, lack of academic goals, few academic successes, poor work habits and lack of basic skills.
+The one-to-one relationship with a mentor can help a student face challenges such as poor academic performance, poor decision-making skills, lack of academic goals, few academic successes, poor work habits and lack of basic skills.

 Our mentors come from all walks of life, from high school students to retirees, but they all have one thing in common: They all care about children and want to make a difference.
 It’s an excellent time for mentors to help young people develop their potential and shape their lives.
-The mentor’s role is not to replace the role of parent/guardian, to expect dramatic changes quickly, nor to provide solutions to all the questions.
+The mentor’s role is not to replace the role of a parent/guardian, to expect dramatic changes quickly, nor to provide solutions to all the questions.
 The traits of listening, caring, nurturing, and supporting are the most important part of the mentor’s role.